Why Jessica Alba Isn't Afraid of Aging

 You might assume Jessica Alba would be content with her successful billion-dollar Honest Company empire.
 But with the introduction of Honest Beauty (now available at Target), she proved that with her business savvy, there's no category (even one as competitive as the beauty industry) that she can't tackle.
 And it's not the only area of growth for the actress and businesswoman-Jessica just announced she's pregnant with baby number three.
 As part of her new campaign with Zico, we chatted with Jessica about everything from her summer skin-care and makeup tips to how she's raising daughters to be confident women in an Instagram-obsessed world.

-How her diet helps her get glowing skin: "I drink a ton of water all the time.
+"I also drink a ton of water all the time.
 I feel like that always helps.
 So does packing in more veggies, lean protein, good fats, and fruit.
 I don't have a lot of whole grains in my diet.
 But really my skin looks best when I sleep-when I'm on vacation it's perfect."
 (Check out her go-to workout smoothie recipes next.)

 Why she says she actually can't wait to age.

 "My advice to anyone struggling with [finding themselves] is: turn 30 or have a kid.
 Both those things really helped me.
 I think it's true that you get better with age.
 It's weird cause society tells women that you're at your peak when you're like 18!
 But when you're over 30 is when you really start to kind of get your feet underneath you.
 I'm 36 now and I feel great.
 And I think in my 40s I'm gonna be really dope.
 I'm really looking forward to that.
 Because you hope that you're not kind of going backward in life and that you're always learning and getting better.
 I think if you ever want to have kids you should just do it.
 A lot my friends want to hold out for everything to be perfect-the house, the partner, the job-but truth is there's never a good time to do it.
 And after it happens, it's awesome."